 Academic Credit from College/University Sponsored Instruction

-You should apply in advance of the date of the term you plan to begin your studies.
+You should apply at least two weeks in advance of the start date of the term you plan to begin your studies.
 This will enable you to receive a timely evaluation of your transfer credits, appropriate academic advisement and program planning.

 - You are required to complete your last thirty semester hours at the University of Bridgeport and meet course requirements as described in each program to be eligible for a degree.
 A maximum of 66 credits may be awarded from two-year colleges and 90 credits from accredited four-year institutions.

 - You must have earned at least a “C” average (2.0 GPA) for all work attempted and be in good academic standing at the previously attended institution to be considered for regular admission.

 - All courses taken at the previously institution must be 100 level or higher to transfer over.